ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

-[[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and {{BBCGGI19}} --- considers **either** a malicious client (attacking soundness) **or** a malicious subset of aggregators (attacking privacy).
-In particular, soundness isn't guaranteed if any one of the aggregators is malicious; in theory it may be possible for a malicious client and aggregator to collude and break soundness.
+[[OPEN ISSUE: The threat model for Prio --- as it's described in the original paper and {{BBCGGI19}} --- considers **either** a malicious client (attacking robustness) **or** a malicious subset of aggregators (attacking privacy).
+In particular, robustness isn't guaranteed if any one of the aggregators is malicious; in theory it may be possible for a malicious client and aggregator to collude and break robustness.
 Is this a contingency we need to address?
 There are techniques in {{BBCGGI19}} that account for this; we need to figure out if they're practical.]]